 Why Do I Need to See a Family Law Attorney Before Getting Married in Texas?

-While it is much more commonly associated with those seeking a divorce, soon-to-be-married couples should seek out the help of a family law attorney.
 A family law attorney’s guidance can be crucial in planning for important things like pre-nuptial agreements, estate planning, and other vital parts of planning a long and successful legal relationship.
+Consulting a family law attorney can help you understand the legal implications of marriage and divorce in Texas, including how community property laws and property acquired during marriage may impact you.

 Remember that marriage is a lawful contract, and you would never agree to a business contract without discussing the terms with a lawyer.
 Why would a social contract be any different?